Thelonious Monster

 Thelonious Monster is an American punk rock band from Los Angeles, California, led by singer-songwriter Bob Forrest and named after jazz musician Thelonious Monk.
 Active from 1984 to 1994, again from 2004 to 2011, and reforming a second time in 2019, the band has released five original studio albums.
-It has been described as having "traced emotional dips and bends with exceptional acuity and impact".
+The band has a large cult following and is considered to be a seminal and influential band in the 1980s L.A. underground music scene, alongside acts like Jane's Addiction and Red Hot Chili Peppers.
+They've been described as having "traced emotional dips and bends with exceptional acuity and impact".